forkcms/documentation/module guide/templates.md

 ## Locale

-When you're developing a module you'd better don't write plain English, Dutch, French, ... in your templates.
-Instead you use locale which will be replaced by the right translation.
+When you're developing a module, you'd rather not translate your content directly in your template files.
+Instead you use template tags and, if a different locale is selected, these tags will output the correct translation.
 You see a couple of locale in our example:

 * `{$msgWrittenBy}`
 * `{$lblOn}`
 * `{$lblPeopleThinkThisPostIsAwesome}`

-Everything what applies to normal data applies to labels as well.
-They stand between { and }, are preceded by $ and can be used in combination with modifiers (see next chapter).
-There are two differences.
-The first is that you don't have to parse them in the template yourself, this happens automatically.
+Everything that applies to normal data applies to labels as well.
+Each label is surrounded by curly braces, preceded by a dollar sign, and can be used in combination with modifiers (see next chapter).
+There are, however, two differences that set labels apart:

+The first is that you don't have to parse them in the template yourself.
+This happens automatically.

-The second is that labels always begin with lbl, msg, act or err.
-More about this, you'll find in the next chapter.
+The second is that labels always begin with lbl, msg, act, or err.
+You can read more about this in the next chapter.

 ## Modifiers

-Because plain simple translations or only echoing data is not always what we need, you can add modifiers to an echo of data or a label.
-Take this example:
+Because simple translations or echoing data is not always what we need, you can add modifiers to an echo of data or a label.
+Consider this example:

 ```
 {$item.edited|date:{$dateFormatLong}:{$LANGUAGE}}